- St. Pete’s Promise

 - My Brother’s and Sister’s Keeper

-The City’s role in education involves implementation of programs such as the MBSK Youth Development Grants, the Mayor’s Service Learning Initiative and ReadsToMe, a program pairing teen mentors with early readers.
-Below is more information about three of those initiatives:
+The City’s role in education involves the implementation of programs such as the MBSK Youth Development Grants, the Mayor’s Service Learning Initiative and ReadsToMe - a program pairing teen mentors with early readers, and the Mayor's "Be a Buddy, Not a Bully" campaign.

 Youth Development Grants

-As the city continues to expand the Mayor’s education and community initiatives designed to provide additional opportunities to our youth and businesses, the fourth and newest component of My Brother’s and Sister’s Keeper (MBSK) is the Youth Development Grant program.
+As the City continues to expand the Mayor’s education and community initiatives designed to provide additional opportunities to our youth and businesses, the fourth and newest component of My Brother’s and Sister’s Keeper (MBSK) is the Youth Development Grant program - a city program providing funding opportunities to local non-profit organizations who provide services to St. Pete youth.
 View our short video to learn more about Youth Development Grants.